-When you're planning on sending out an email, it is recommended to adhere to best practice so your email will render and function correctly in the widest range of email clients.
+Whenever you plan on building a new email, it's recommended to adhere to best practice so your email will render and function correctly in the widest range of email clients.

 Your email width will govern the rest of the content and how it is arranged within the design.
-You can access the email width option in your account by clicking the 'design' tab on the right hand side in the drag and drop editor :
+We generally recommend a 650-700px email width.

 Something to take note of, is to seldom use an image which is drastically larger than it needs to be and let the drag and drop editor scale it down.
 This can lead to problems with various email clients as well as making the email slow to load for recipients.

 Instead, determine how big (typically how wide) in pixels the image needs to be and arrange for it to be saved exactly or very close to that width.

 Also, make sure your images are saved at either a 72dpi or 92dpi resolution.
 Having DPI values much higher than this usually indicates the image was initially intended for printing and would make the size of the file (in kilobytes or megabytes) much larger and cumbersome.

 The colour profile of the image is another thing to take into account.
 If you have been provided with an image(s) that was intended for print, then it may be in a CMYK colour profile.
 This is not what you want for emails.
 Make sure your images are either in an RGB or an Indexed colour profile.

 Another important point to be aware of is the format in which you save your images.
 Typically, for graphics (eg. social media icons, logos, graphics requiring transparency) the file format should be a PNG, otherwise if transparency is not required, a .JPG image will suffice.